hyakuhei/OSSG-Security-Practices/shell_injection.md

 64 bytes from 8.8.8.8: icmp_seq=1 ttl=58 time=5.82 ms
 ```

-If the server parameter is user controlled, this can get ugly pretty
+If the `myserver` parameter is user controlled, this can get ugly
-quickly.
+pretty quickly.

 This program just supplies a string as a command to the shell, which
 runs the whole thing without thinking too hard about it.
 There's no